-Can women get the COVID-19 vaccine?
+Can women get the COVID-19 vaccine when they are menstruating?
 Is bleeding more likely after vaccination?
 Which vaccine is safer for pregnant women?

 The epidemic in Taiwan has gradually slowed down, and the number of confirmed cases of COVID-19 has remained in single digits since August.
 However, the vaccination rate is far lower than that of the United States, South Korea and other countries.
 Due to the low resistance of pregnant women, obstetrics and gynecology have previously called for pregnant women to be given priority in vaccination with the mRNA vaccine.
 The Epidemic Command Center also announced on August 3 that it would target the first to third categories of people and pregnant women and adults over 65 years old.
 A total of 519,000 people, including Category 9 people over 55 years old, can receive the Moderna vaccine in the fifth round.
 Although Taiwan’s “vaccine shortage” is gradually easing, news of sudden death after vaccination has aroused public concern.
 In addition, the adenovirus vaccine has extremely rare risks of blood clots.
 There are also voices on the Internet starting to discuss whether women should be safe when menstruation comes.
 Discussion of appropriate vaccinations.
 The answer from the intensivist is: “It is safe to be vaccinated during menstruation”!